 \section{Non-$n$th powers are diophantine}

 In this section, we prove Corollary \ref{cor:nonnthpowersdio}.
-This was proved in \cite{CTG15} when $K$ is a number field. \begin{cor} Let $n\in \NN$ and let $K$ be a global field with $\ch(K)\nmid n$.
-Then $K^*\setminus K^{*n}$ is diophantine over $K$. \end{cor} \begin{proof} It suffices to prove this for $n$ prime and $K$ containing a primitive $n$th root of unity, as observed in \cite{VAV2012,CTG15}.
+This was proved in \cite{CTG15} when $K$ is a number field. \begin{cor} Let $n>1\in \NN$ and let $K$ be a global field with $(\ch(K),n)=1$.
+Then $K^{\times}\setminus K^{\times n}$ is diophantine over $K$. \end{cor} \begin{proof} It suffices to prove this for $n$ prime and $K$ containing a primitive $n$th root of unity, as observed in \cite{VAV2012,CTG15}, which we now assume.
 Because the Hilbert symbol